-There’s been a lot of controversy since the laws were introduced as to whether it is the dogs fault or the owners where these animals have not been properly trained.
+There’s been a lot of controversies since the laws were introduced as to whether it is the dog’s fault or the owners where these animals have not been properly trained.
 Dog attacks still take place today and dog trainers are pushing for compulsory dog training of new dog owners.

-Dogs that are taken in under this law by the pet charities such as pit bull terriers are put to sleep according to the legislation and not re-homed.
-Read more the governments information ‘Controlling your dog in public.’
+Dogs that are taken in under this law by pet charities such as pit bull terriers are put to sleep according to the legislation and not re-homed.
+Read more about the government’s information ‘Controlling your dog in public’.

 \\\ ID Tags

 2. Do Pets Have To Wear ID Tags?